Germany: Teenager crashes car into sewage treatment pool – DW – 10/15/2024

 "The damage to the sewage treatment plant cannot yet be estimated, but it is likely to be considerable," the police report said.

-The teenage driver now faces criminal charges for several offences, having used his parents' car without their knowledge and without a driver's license.
+The teenage driver now faces criminal charges for several offenses, having used his parents' car without their knowledge and without a driver's license.

 DPA material contributed to this report